bpaquet/node-logstash/Readme.markdown

 What to do with node-logstash ?
 ---

 node-logstash is a tool to collect logs on servers.
-It allow to send its to a central server and to [elastic search](http://www.elasticsearch.org/) for indexing.
+It allow to send its to a central server and to [ElasticSearch](http://www.elasticsearch.org/) for indexing.

 In top of elastic search, you can use a specialized interface like [kibana](http://rashidkpc.github.com/Kibana/) to dive into your logs.